 - Explore Iceland’s Golden Circle, taking in the stunning sights of Thingvellir National Park, the Great Geysir, and the Gullfoss waterfall

-Spend a relaxing afternoon soaking up geothermal energy from the hot springs at the famous Blue Lagoon
+- Spend a relaxing afternoon soaking up geothermal energy from the hot springs at the famous Blue Lagoon

-Catch the glorious Northern Lights between September and March
+- Catch the glorious Northern Lights between September and March

-Take in some live music (and stunning architecture) at the Harpa in Reykjavik
+- Take in some live music (and stunning architecture) at the Harpa in Reykjavik

-Climb the tower of the Hallgrímskirkja cathedral for some of the best views of Iceland’s capital city
+- Climb the tower of the Hallgrímskirkja cathedral for some of the best views of Iceland’s capital city

-Step behind the powerful waters of Skógafoss for a unique waterfall view
+- Step behind the powerful waters of Skógafoss for a unique waterfall view

 - Iceland has no trains and few public buses.
 Renting a car allows you to make spontaneous stops at hot springs or to take selfies with roadside Icelandic horses.

-The Blue Lagoon is most easily visited on your way to or from the airport using a bus transfer that departs every hour.
+- The Blue Lagoon is most easily visited on your way to or from the airport using a bus transfer that departs every hour.